wayneclub/Subtitle-Downloader/README.md

 ## DESCRIPTION

 Subtitle-Downloader is a command-line program to download subtitles from the most popular streaming platform.
 It requires the Python interpreter, version 3.6+, and is not platform specific.
-It should work on your Unix box, on Windows or on macOS.
+It should work on Linux, on Windows or on macOS.
 This project is only for personal research and language learning.

 ## INSTALLATION